TheFlyingPiano99/NvChad-config/README.md

-# Example_config
+# Custom NvChad configuration

-This can be used as an example custom config for NvChad.
-Do check the https://github.com/NvChad/nvcommunity
+These are my custom Neovim config files for NvChad configuration framework.

 Put these files under ~/.config/nvim/lua/custom/ on Linux